percarlsen/overtime/README.md

 A simple program to register overtime work hours.

+## Dependencies
+- Postgres (tested on 14.9)
+- Bash >= 4.2

 ## Installation

-1. Make sure that you have postgres installed.
-2. Clone this repo.
+1. Clone this repo.
-3. Change directory to the repo and make the program executable with
+2. Change directory to the repo and make the program executable with

 ```bash
 chmod +x overtime